-Ammonia (NH3) emissions play an important role in a number of different environmental issues including acidification; nitrification and eutrophication (see Section 2.1.1).
-The atmospheric chemistry of NH3 means that transport of the pollutants can vary greatly.
-As a result NH3 emissions can impact on a highly localised level, as well as contributing to effects from long-range pollutant transport.
-NH3 emissions are dominated by agricultural sources.
+Ammonia (NH_3) emissions play an important role in a number of different environmental issues including acidification; nitrification and eutrophication (see Section 2.1.1).
+It also acts as a precursor to secondary particulate matter, therefore contributing to the related health impacts.
+The atmospheric chemistry of NH_3 means that transport of the pollutants can vary greatly.
+As a result NH_3 emissions can impact on a highly localised level, as well as contributing to effects from long-range pollutant transport.
+NH_3 emissions are dominated by agricultural sources.